The Clear Edge

 Why this matters:

-Every scaling decision depends on understanding the leverage type.
+Every scaling decision depends on leverage type.
 Where you invest optimization determines whether you hit a ceiling or break through it.

-Team leverage without founder leverage foundation = expensive chaos.
+• Team capacity without founder leverage foundation = expensive chaos.

 Understanding the leverage types conceptually lets you build multiplication frameworks effectively.